-ltem Uncertainties Effect if Actual Results Differ from Assumptions

-Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets are reduced, depreciation increases and the carrying amount of the assets falls.
 It is estimated that the annual depreciation charge for buildings would increase by £580,000 for every year that useful lives have to be reduced.
 The Authority operates a 5 year revaluation programme for Land and Buildings held on the Balance Sheet.
 The Authority in conjunction with its valuers have reviewed these assets, taking into account various factors such as building cost indices and local knowledge.
-As a result it is judged that the potential difference in value that would result from a formal revaluation is not material, therefore the risk of material misstatement to the Balance Sheet is low.
-If land and building valuations were to change by 1% this would result in an increase/decrease in valuation of £622,000.
-However, within the year, two new fire stations became operational and were revalued under Depreciated Replacement Cost.
+As a result, land and buildings have been revalued at 31 March 2019.
+Land and building revaluations increased by £17m to £70m and therefore a 1% change in valuation would result in an increase/decrease in valuation of £700,000.
+Also, within the year, two new fire stations became operational and were revalued under Depreciated Replacement Cost.
 This led to a revaluation loss within the year of £4.9m.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 (Note 40) The estimates and assumptions involve many variables all of which interact in complex ways and will have an impact on figures produced by professional actuaries.
 If pensions liability where to change by 1% this would result in a gain/loss of £11.9m.